University Laboratory Safety Award

-The ASU Laboratory Safety Committee in partnership with Knowledge Enterprise Development (KED) and Environmental Health and Safety (EH&S) is calling for applicants for the annual Laboratory Safety Innovation Award competition to recognize innovative implementation of a research or teaching safety program and acknowledges outstanding effort of a principal investigators, staff or students who demonstrate the shared commitment to the safe and responsible conduct of research in a laboratory or academic setting at ASU.
+The University Laboratory Safety Committee (ULSC), in partnership with Knowledge Enterprise and ASU Environmental Health and Safety, is calling for applications for the 2023 Laboratory Safety Innovation Award competition.
+The competition recognizes innovative implementation of a research or teaching safety program and acknowledges outstanding effort of a principal investigators, staff or students who demonstrate the shared commitment to the safe and responsible conduct of research in a laboratory or academic setting at ASU.

-- Include letters of support by the unit director and compliance safety officer or other who are aware of and can confirm the innovation.
+- Include letters of support by the unit director, compliance safety officers or others who are aware of and can confirm the innovation.

 Application deadline - April 29, 2023 at 5:00 PM

 Announcement reception - Week of May 9, 2023

 For questions about the award, contact Deb Murphy at Debra.Murphy@asu.edu